learntheoreticalphysics/book/content/quantum-field-theory/chapter-1.md

 i\hbar \dfrac{\partial}{\partial t} \Psi(\mathbf{r}, t) = \left(-\dfrac{\hbar^2}{2m} \nabla^2 + V(\mathbf{r})\right) \Psi(\mathbf{r}, t)
 {% end %}

+> **Note:** It's okay if you don't know that this equation says or means!
+We'll go through all of the prerequisite quantum mechanics shortly.

 The advantage of this simpler approach is that it makes reasonably-accurate predictions for simple quantum systems.
 However, it is not compatible with special relativity (which is important for quantum particles, since they often travel at close to or _exactly_ the speed of light), and moreover, describing quantum systems with many particles becomes extremely tedious.
 Quantum field theory, or more precisely _relativistic_ quantum field theory, is a far more accurate theory of quantum mechanics than the Schrödinger equation.
 In fact, while we may use approximations like (semi-)classical theory and nonrelativistic or single-particle quantum mechanics, quantum field theory, and specifically the Standard Model, offers the best and most accurate results.

 That is to say, any quantum system may be solved for by the Schrödinger equation, but doing the same calculations with quantum field theory offers results with unparalleled precision.
 Predictions of the [magnetic moment of electrons](https://en.wikipedia.org/wiki/Magnetic_moment), [energy levels of the hydrogen atom](https://en.wikipedia.org/wiki/Lamb_shift), a variety of [previously-unknown elementary particles](https://physics.info/standard/), and the [Rydberg constant](https://en.wikipedia.org/wiki/Rydberg_constant) made through quantum field theory have been experimentally tested and confirmed very well.